mrbrant89/wokedissident/_posts/2025/04/2025-04-15-citizenship-denaturalization-trump-project-2025.md

 - **Support legal teams.** Groups like RAICES, ACLU, Cristosal, IRAP, and Amnesty are in this fight.
 - **Break the silence.** Authoritarianism thrives on darkness.
 Shine a floodlight.

-This isn’t just immigration policy.
-It’s an American export of **torture, secrecy, and impunity**.
+We must stop this American export of **torture, secrecy, and impunity**.

 And if you don’t speak up now, don’t be shocked when the trucks come for someone with *your* last name next.